cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

-If data is not returned, then check the port number and status of the z/OS Connect EE server.
+If data is not returned, then check the port number and status of the z/OS Connect server.
 If these are OK, check in the CICS region (using the **CEMT I TCPIPS(ZOSEE)** command) that there is a TCPIP Service called **ZOSEE** and that it has been installed and that the TCPIP Service is Open.
 You should see something like this: